jakobjohansson/kiwi/README.md

 - required
 - email

-If validation fails, kiwi will redirect back with access to a `$errors` variable, containing all the data you need to display an informative error message!
+If validation fails, kiwi will redirect back with access to an `$errors` variable, containing all the data you need to display an informative error message!

 ## License
 Kiwi is MIT licensed, meaning you are free modify and do as you wish with the code.